ScientiFox/Core-Basics/README.md

    * Error Back-propagation - The standard hidden-layer network structure, taking input vectors and mapping them through a hidden layer onto an output.
 Includes all the options above, and extensively vetted for speed, correctness, and stability.

    * Autoencoders - An implementation of an I-I autoencoder, based on the EBP module with specific adjustments to automate self mapping training at all modes.
 Particularly useful for data classification, input compression, and pattern extraction.

+   * Perceptron - One of the simplest and earliest neural networks.

+   *

+   *